eneskemalergin/Proteomics-Ore/installation_KNIME_OpenMS.md

 I also saved the KNIME softare into the Launcher so that I can reach it without typing ```./knime``` in the source folder everytime.

+__Extra:__ I also want to install pyOpenMS, python bindings for OpenMS so that I can use pyOpenMS.
+Simple as: ```pip install pyopenms```.
+It works with anaconda python 3.6

+Fin!